0xJs/RedTeaming_CheatSheet/cloud/azure/Authenticated-enumeration.md

     - **Used to manage Azure resources.**
   - Azure CLI.
 Syntax used is ```*az *``` (Az space)
     - **Create and manage Azure Resources.**
+- AzureAD is for the Active Directory part of Azure.
+Users, Groups Etc.
+- Azure PowerShell and Azure CLI Enumerate is for the Azure Cloud resources part.

 #### Check MFA configuration of user
 - https://github.com/dafthack/MFASweep